-Learn How to Turn Off Text-to-Speech on iPhone with Ease
+A 30-Second Fix: How to Turn Off Text-to-Speech on iPhone?

 Reading a lot of texts can be overwhelming at times, or for some people.
-It might also be boring, isn't it?
-That is why having a feature like text-to-speech on the iPhone is a great help; instead of reading a lot, you can simply listen to understand it.
-A save of effort and time indeed.
-Yet, when we ask for feedback from users, some find that the feature is not working properly and say it is not particularly useful to them.
-That is why they wanted to know how to easily turn off text-to-speech on the iPhone.
-Therefore, if you are one of them, then this guide is intended for you.
-Check these steps to make it possible with ease.
+When we ask for feedback from users, some find that the feature is not working properly and say it is not particularly useful to them.
+That is why many people want to turn off text-to-speech on iPhone.
+If you are one of them, or you want to use the TTS feature only when you actually need it, this post makes it possible with ease.

 Part 1.
 What is Text to Speech on iPhone